A Defensive Computing Checklist by Michael Horowitz

 It is common knowledge that Apple iOS devices are safer than Android.
 For example, read this.

 My only advice for iOS users is to hold off installing new versions of iOS for a few weeks.
 However, do not wait to install the inevitable bug fixes that follow .

 Also, see This ingenious new iPhone app is a powerful way to foil data snoops (by Glenn Fleishman March 2019) about the upcoming Guardian Mobile Firewall which combines a VPN and tracking protection.
 Seems like a unique product.

 The main reason for Android's security problems are the lack of bug fixes.
 Most Android devices are shamefully vulnerable both because fixes are late in being issued (if they are ever issued) and then late in being installed.
 Here's an idea: before buying an Android phone try to find out when bug fixes for it will be released.
 Lotsa luck.
 The correct answer is once a month.
 Better still, try to find out when the last bug fixes for the phone will be issued, that is, when the software will be abandoned.
 You probably won't get an answer to either question.
 The only Android phones that I am aware of, for which bug fixes are issued monthly, is the Pixel line from Google.

-If you use Google, then minimize the tracking it does by not being signed in to Google when making queries.
+If you use Google for searching, then minimize the tracking it does by not being signed in to Google when making queries.
 You can tell if you are signed in by checking the upper right corner of the screen (see screen shots).
 A single letter in a circle means you are signed in, a blue "Sign in" button means you are not.